imec-int/arduinoyun-sounddetector/README.md

 ### Install other Node.js modules

-Try to install other Node.js modules.
-Install them on your computer and then copy them to the Yun.
+Try to install other Node.js modules on your computer and then copy them to the Yun.
 Installing modules on can take up some time.

+### Install the node code

+Copy the code to ```/www/sd/node-sounddetector/app```

 ### Disable the console on /dev/ttyATH0